WalletConnect/walletconnect-specs/docs/specs/clients/core/pairing/pairing-uri.md

 ### Required

 - `symKey` (STRING) = symmetric key used for pairing encryption
 - `methods` (STRING) = comma separated array of inner arrays of methods.
-Inner arrays are populated by a single client registering the methods.
+Inner arrays are populated with methods registered by a single client.
 - `relay-protocol` (STRING) = protocol name used for relay

 ### Optional